yocontra/rtc-everywhere/README.md

 ## What is this?

-Sick of the incompatible mess of vendor prefixes, adapters, plugins, extensions, and native modules? rtc-everywhere gives you spec-compliant WebRTC in as many environments as possible, all with the same simple code.
+Sick of the incompatible mess of vendor prefixes, adapters, plugins, extensions, and native modules? rtc-everywhere aims to provide a spec-compliant WebRTC implementation in as many environments as possible.

 ### Supported Environments